yilinzheng10/GIS_interactive-map/README.md

 # astro-maplibre-template
-basic template for astro and maplibre.
+Basic template for astro and maplibre, with inline, full page, and scrollytelling maps.

 ## 💻 Commands